How to appear in Google AI Overviews

 Google's Search AI features documentation is clear on one point: there is no special schema.org markup, no separate meta tag, and no dedicated AIO lever.
 The guidance for AIO, AI Mode, and traditional Search is the same: follow Helpful Content guidelines, maintain E-E-A-T, publish fresh content, let ranking do its work.

 What Google does not publish is the weighting that decides which results get quoted inside an AIO versus which only appear below it.
-From hundreds of client tests across 2025 and 2026, AIO citations correlate with:
+From hundreds of client tests across 2025 and 2026, AIO citations correlate with five things:

 Top-10 ranking on the underlying query.
 Google pulls from its existing index.
 If you are not top 10 on the traditional results, you are rarely cited in the Overview.